 - Less than 1% of divorces involving children impacted five or more children

-If you are struggling to navigate a divorce involving children, a collaborative lawyer can offer you support regarding the complexities of family court.
+If you are struggling to navigate a divorce involving children, a collaborative lawyer or professional mediation service can offer you support regarding the complexities of family court.

 Long-term marriages are less common now than they were before 1975.
 The average length of a marriage before divorce often includes a period of separation before partners terminate their union.
 Navigating a divorce is more complicated when it involves managing a family at the same time.

-If you’re struggling with either of these in your life or relationship, contact Clinton Power + Associates on (02) 8968 9323 during business hours to discuss your situation and find out how Clinton’s counselling services can help or book an appointment online now.
+If you’re struggling with either of these in your life or relationship, contact Clinton Power + Associates on (02) 8968 9323 during business hours to discuss your situation and find out how Clinton’s individual and couple counselling services can help, or book an appointment online now.

 Since 2003, Clinton Power has helped thousands of couples and individuals as a counsellor and psychotherapist in private practice in Sydney and online in Australia.
 Clinton regularly comments in the media on issues of relationships and has appeared on Channel 7, The Sydney Morning Herald, and ABC Radio.
 Clinton’s eBook, 31 Days to Build a Better Relationship is available through his website or Amazon.
 Click here to take Clinton’s relationship checkup quiz to find out how well you know your partner.